Saturday, 26 February 2011

 Blake's engraving of 21 pictures to his own Book of Job (1826), is considered by many to be his finest art.
 He was given the commission by the painter John Cinnell.

-MUSIC Whenever he had the chance Blake would sing his poetry to friends and his wife.
+Whenever he had the chance Blake would sing his poetry to friends and his wife.
 Instruments of the day included the church pump organ.

-LITERATURE John Milton was his favorite poet, an ever present in the Blake library.
+LITERATURE John Milton was Blake's favorite poet, an ever present in the Blake library.
 William and Catherine liked to sit naked in their summer house being Adam and Eve whilst reciting passages from Paradise Lost.

 Blake did all his publishing for his poetry in picture books, even making his own ink, hand-printing the pages and getting Mr's Blake to sew on the covers.